pawndev/blog/content/posts/my-git-naming-convention/index.en.md

 ## Commit

 All begin with the [angular conventional commit specification](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
-But, as of my projects were not just application code, they also contains some infrastructure manifest (terraform, kubernetes, etc.) I though there were some missing `type` in the conventional commit spec.
+But, as of my projects were not just application code, they also contain some infrastructure manifest (terraform, kubernetes, etc.) I thought there were some missing `type` in the conventional commit spec.
 I just added one in my personal workflow, the type `infra`.

 Here in a table my usual commit type, with some example.